 When you undergo repeated procedures on the same tooth, or when a large filling is placed, it can impact the structural integrity of your tooth.
-This can cause the filling to come out, or the tooth to break under pressure.
+This can cause the composite filling to come out, or the tooth to break under pressure.
 Even if it doesn’t hurt, you should get help right away to protect the tooth from further damage.

 Acute Pulpitis Resulting in a Severe Toothache:

 Pulpitis is inflammation of the pulp, the inner layer of the tooth.
 This can be caused by an infection introduced through decay or trauma to the tooth.
 This can often be detected by sensitivity to hot or cold.
-This sensitivity can even be triggered by the passage of air past the tooth as your breathe.
+This sensitivity can even be triggered by the passage of air past the tooth as you breathe.
 This is a serious condition that needs immediate care to alleviate the pain and repair the issue.

-In some cases, an infection in the tooth can not only cause intermittent pain over long periods of time, but also swelling and the collection of pus in the root.
+In some cases, an infection in the tooth can not only cause intermittent pain over long periods of time but also swelling and the collection of pus in the root.
 This can cause swelling in the gum line and your face, and you may see pus.
 The tooth may even become loose in this condition.
 This is a serious condition and will require dental work to resolve the issue and save your tooth.

 Food caught between the tooth and the gum can cause an infection in the gum pocket.
 The infection may be marked by swollen gums, bleeding, and visible pus in the area.